A man accused of supplying the drugs for two overdoses—one of them fatal—was arrested Tuesday by Janesville police

 Janesville resident Derek A. Kraabel, 29, died in March from an overdose of heroin that Fraunfelder supplied, police believe.

 Fraunfelder also supplied the fentanyl—an opioid—that led to a nonfatal overdose, as well, Lt.
 Charles Aagaard told the Gazette.

 Fraunfelder had drug paraphernalia in a room where he and a child were sleeping at the residence, which led to the child neglect charge, Aagaard said.

 Aagaard declined to characterize the extent of Fraunfelder’s drug-dealing activities but said from the instances police know about, the amounts he supplied were small.

-Police found social-media communications that led them to suspect Fraunfelder in the death, and Fraunfelder admitted Tuesday he supplied the drugs in both the overdoses, Aagaard said.
+Police found social media communications that led them to suspect Fraunfelder in the death, and Fraunfelder admitted on Tuesday that he supplied the drugs in both the overdoses, Aagaard said.